zs-zhong/D-LADMM/README.md

 ### Usage
-Here we give a toy example of D-LADMM for Lena image denoise.
+Here we give a toy example of D-LADMM for the Lena image denoise.
 An example to run this code:

 ```Python
 python main_lena.py